RenovoSolutions/cdk-library-aurora-native-backup/API.md

 - *Type:* constructs.Construct

-The scope in which to create this Construct.

-Normally this is a stack.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@renovosolutions/cdk-library-aurora-native-backup.AuroraNativeBackupService.Initializer.parameter.id"></a>

 - *Type:* string

-The Construct ID of the backup service.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@renovosolutions/cdk-library-aurora-native-backup.AuroraNativeBackupService.Initializer.parameter.props"></a>

 - *Type:* <a href="#@renovosolutions/cdk-library-aurora-native-backup.AuroraNativeBackupServiceProps">AuroraNativeBackupServiceProps</a>

-The properties for the backup service, as defined in the `AuroraNativeBackupServiceProps` interface.

 ---